PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/setting_up.md

    If another USB Ethernet adapter is used on the PC side, a new network interface is created on the PC (for example, `enx503eaa4e094c`).

-**Linux users must ensure the new interface is managed by NetworkManager by following the steps below.**
+**Linux users must ensure the new interface is managed by NetworkManager by following the steps below.
+These instructions assume Ubuntu 16.4; the commands may be different or unnecessary in other operating systems.**

 1. Create a NetworkManager connection profile called `mbl-ipv4ll` for the interface with the `link-local` IPv4 addressing method.
 Use the NetworkManager's command line interface: